contexthub/contexthub.github.io/docs/overview/index.md

 # OVERVIEW

-<h2 class="subtitle">Build contextual capabilities into your applications with just a few lines of code</h2>
+<p class="subtitle">Build contextual capabilities into your applications with just a few lines of code</p>

 ContextHub provides a mechanism for third party developers to quickly and easily add powerful contextual capabilities to their applications with just a few lines of code.
 This enables developers to create unique and engaging experiences for their users.